msg-byu/getting-started/README.md

 insert docstrings from modules (y/n)` (this happens right after it asks about 'epub') type `y` for yes.
-The second is you want to create a .nojekyll file, this prompt will come up as `githubpages: create .nojekyll file to publish the document in GitHub pages (y/n)' here say yes to create the `.nojekyll' file (this file changes how things look for GitHub).
+The second is you want to create a .nojekyll file, this prompt will come up as `githubpages: create .nojekyll file to publish the document in GitHub pages (y/n)` here say yes to create the `.nojekyll` file (this file changes how things look for GitHub).

 For the last two prompts you can say yes (the default) to each build